Travel grant for young and amateur ensembles’ music projects abroad

 - As a rule, the Goethe-Institut does not pay fees to amateur or “aspiring young next-generation” musicians.

 - For travel within Europe, the Goethe-Institut recommends taking the train, a flexible and environmentally sustainable means of public transport, even if it entails higher costs.
 So funding will be available to cover train fare.

 - Projects aimed at spreading partisan, religious or ideological views

 - Projects organized by commercial agencies/organizers

 - The ensemble must live and do most of its work in Germany.

-- Completed application form (see link below)
+- Completed application form (see link to the new funding application form below)